 As per Florida Statute 501.976 (18), dealers in Florida must disclose whether a profit is built into each fee.
-Also, F.S.
-501.976 (16) states that Florida dealers must include all fees the buyer must pay within the advertised price.
-Dealers are exempt from including state and local taxes, title fees, and tag and registration fees.
+In addition, F.S.
+501.976 (16) states that Florida dealers must include all fees the buyer must pay within the advertised price, though dealers are exempt from including state and local taxes, title fees, and tag and registration fees.

 Dealers sometimes break these laws, since the state doesn't have the resources to enforce them effectively.
 Nevertheless, you might be able to get dealer fees cut down considerably during your next car purchase if you bring copies of these statutes to your dealer.

 Dealer fees are part of the car buying process in Florida and they happen no matter if you're buying a Honda, Hyundai, or Chevrolet.
 You must pay some of them if you want to purchase a vehicle.
 To avoid falling for dealer scams, though, you should always make sure the fees are legitimate and contest them if they're not.